IRS Forms

 Why Form 8858 Matters To You

 Two reasons.
-First, completeness protects your foreign tax credits, since missing or incomplete disclosures can trigger reductions under sections 901 and 960.
+First, completeness protects your foreign tax credits, since missing or incomplete disclosures can trigger reductions under IRC §6038(c).
 Second, penalties escalate quickly.
-Start with $10,000 per failure, then add $10,000 for each 30‑day period after 90 days from IRS notice, capped for continuation penalties, and remember that criminal penalties may apply for willful failures.
+Start with $10,000 per failure, then add $10,000 for each 30‑day period after 90 days from IRS notice, with continuation penalties capped at $50,000 per failure, and remember that criminal penalties may apply for willful failures.

 From a practical angle, Form 8858 is also how you keep your international structure “audit‑ready.”
 Tying Schedule C to Schedule F, reconciling Schedule M to the general ledger, and aligning Schedule J to Form 1116 or 1118 is what reduces rework and late nights.